uel3/uel3-t3pio/README.md

 ## Credits

-uel3/t3pio was originally written by Candace Cole.
+uel3/t3pio was originally written by AJ Williams-Newkirk, S Lucking, R Jin, and adapted to nextflow by C Cole.

 We thank the following people for their extensive assistance in the development of this pipeline: